Vigneshkv96/ElasticSearchDeploymentEKS/README.md

 Elasticsearch on Google Kubernetes Engine (GKE)
-This project migrates a local Elasticsearch setup from VirtualBox to a managed GKE Autopilot environment for better networking stability and scalability.
+This project explains Elasticsearch setup in  managed GKE Autopilot environment for better networking stability and scalability.

 🚀 1.
 Cluster Setup
 First, we initialize the GKE Autopilot cluster.
 This removes the need to manage individual VM nodes or networking bridges.